 The Berlinale Talents Market Hub is the home of Berlinale Talents at the European Film Market (EFM).
-Industry representatives learn more about the Talents and their projects and can attend the Market Sprints for quick intros.
-Talents and alumni can schedule meetings at the Hub to discuss their work and market trends.
-The Hub is also the starting point for EFM Discovery Tours that lead small groups of Talents through the machinery of the EFM, showing how best to do business.
-The Market Hub is a partnership with the VFF Collecting Society for Film and TV Producers.
+Industry representatives can learn more about the Talents and their projects, while Talents and alumni can schedule meetings at the Hub to discuss their work and market trends.
+The Hub is also the starting point for the EFM Discovery Tours that lead small groups of Talents through the machinery of the EFM, showing them how best to do business.
+The Market Hub is run in partnership with the VFF Collecting Society for Film and TV Producers.

 30 film projects, including one short series, are being further developed in three Project Labs.
 Five days of critical reflection on the projects’ content with experienced mentors and sessions on the art of presentation are at the core of the programmes.
 To round it all off, the participants present themselves and their projects to other Talents and to industry professionals such as producers, funders and distributors.
 Short Film Station supports the project development of ten innovative projects of the short form (nine shorts and one short series).
 Doc Station mentors ten feature-length documentaries, all at various stages of development, offering unique looks at the non-fiction world.
 Script Station showcases the global storytelling of ten feature-length fiction projects created by talented screenwriters and writer-directors.
 All 30 Project Labs participants have already proven their skills by writing and directing films that have successfully screened at festivalsin their home countries as well as internationally.
 After the presentations, guests will have the possibility to meet the Talents.